 If an individual answer YES to any of the screening questions before arriving, they should stay home and not enter the building.
-If an individual reports COVID-19 symptoms upon arrival, the school should activate the emergency protocol for COVID-19.
+If COVID-19 suspected, student or employee should be referred to a medical provider immediately.

 Appendix B: Employee Symptom Checker, Sample Form